 The CEO and founder of Renegade Lens Pictures, David Christopher Loya has produced, written, directed and edited over 300 commercial and episodic productions that have aired both globally, and across North America.
 A Cannes Marché du Film accredited filmmaker, David’s work has been recognized by numerous international awards.
 A partial list includes 20 Silver and Gold Tellys, as well as a Finalist honor at the New York Film Festival and the Banff World Television Festival.

 David’s directorial, producer and writer credits encompass nationally and internationally broadcast dramas, reality segments, commercials and acclaimed documentaries.
-These productions have aired on broadcast and cable networks that include CBS, NBC, PBS, Nickelodeon, Bravo, the History Channel and
+These productions have aired on broadcast and cable networks that include CBS, NBC, PBS, Nickelodeon, Bravo, the History Channel and the A&E Network.

 As a documentary filmmaker, David directed and produced the acclaimed PBS special The Big One - The Truth About the San Andreas (New York Festivals' Finalist and Telly Gold Award Winner); served as line producer for the A&E Series First Flights with Neil Armstrong; produced and directed Journey of Loss… Discovery of Hope (Telly Gold Winner); and directed and produced the multiple award-winning NFL sports documentary The Moss Method focusing on the legendary New England Patriots Wide Receiver, Randy Moss.